robiXxu/olx-scrap/README.md

 # Olx Scrap

-A nodejs scrapper for olx.ro made to experiment with puppeteer, forking, etc..
+A nodejs scrapper for olx.ro made to experiment with puppeteer

 #### Example json object returned by scrapAdPage